 "Research into adaptive systems opens up a promising path to greater resource efficiency and climate protection.
 The involvement of many different industrial partners in the development of adaptive load-bearing and façade elements is the best proof of how basic research and practical application can be very closely intertwined."

-Lucio Blandini, head of ILEK since 2020 and responsible for the general planning of D1244.
+Lucio Blandini, head of ILEK since 2020 and responsible for the facade and structural design of D1244.

 The facade of the D1244